wandb/docs/docs/tutorials/monai_3d_segmentation.md

 ## 💿 Data Loading and Transformation

-Here we use the `monai.transforms` API to create a custom transform that converts the multi-classes labels into multi-labels segmentation task in one-hot format.
+Here, use the `monai.transforms` API to create a custom transform that converts the multi-classes labels into multi-labels segmentation task in one-hot format.

 ```python
 class ConvertToMultiChannelBasedOnBratsClassesd(MapTransform):